MJoergen/formal/fetch/README.md

   `p_wb_stall_delay`.
 This counts each clock cycle where `CYC`, `STB`, and `STALL` are asserted.

-* Number of clock cycles the WISHBONE Slave waits for responding in `p_wb_ack_delay`.
-This counts each clock cycle where `CYC` is high and `ACK` is low and at least one outstanding request.
+* Number of clock cycles the WISHBONE Slave waits for response in `p_wb_ack_delay`.
+This counts each clock cycle where `CYC` is high and `ACK` is low and with at least one outstanding request.

 We are now ready to describe the WISHBONE protocol.
 First we limit the number of outstanding requests to just 1, i.e. when there is an outstanding request,